EnKF-C user guide: Parameter files

 \subsection{Observation types parameter file}

 Observation types are the interface that connects model and observations.
 They are specified in a separate parameter file.
 Each observation type is described in a separate section identified by the entry \verb|NAME|.
-Apart from the type name, the section must contain the associated model variable; whether observations of this type are surface or volume; the associated observation operator; the allowed range.
-The optional parameters include the R-factor for the type (sec.~\ref{sec:datuning}) and spatial limits on corresponding observations.
-For example:
+Apart from the type name, the section must contain the tag for the associated model variable and the tag for the associated observation operator.
+The optional parameters include the R-factor and localisation radius for the type (sec.~\ref{sec:datuning}), the allowed range, and spatial limits for the corresponding observations.

+The tags for available observation operators are listed in array \verb|allhentries| in file \verb|calc/allhs.c|.

 The \verb|OFFSET| entry may be used for adding the known model bias to observations, for example, to specify the mean dynamic topography (MDT) when assimilating sea level anomaly (SLA) observations.
+The dimension of the offset should match that of the corresponding model variable, except that it is possible to define (1D) layer-wise offsets for 3D model variables.

 The localisation radius for an observation type, if specified, overrides the common value from the main parameter file.
 The R-factors for each observation type are obtained by multiplying the common value by the observation type value.
 (More on localisation radius and R-factor in sec.~\ref{sec:datuning}.)